Lincoln County DUI Guide

 Immediate Steps (First 24 Hours)

-The first 24 hours after a DUI arrest in Lincoln County are crucial.
-Here's a timeline of what typically happens:
+The first 24 hours after a DUI arrest in Lincoln County are critical.
+Here's what typically happens:

-- Transportation to Lincoln County Jail: You were then transported to the Lincoln County Jail for booking.
+- Transport to Lincoln County Jail: You'll be transported to the Lincoln County jail for booking.

 Critical Deadlines

-- ALR Hearing Deadline: In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Department of Driver Services (DDS).
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-If you don't request a hearing within 15 days, your license will automatically be suspended.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
+Failing to request this hearing within the deadline will result in an automatic suspension of your driver's license.

 Local Resources